dulcetravassos/trust-game-fmri-analysis/README.md

-# Short Title: Social Reversal Learning
+# Short Title: *Social Reversal Learning*
-## Title: Learning and relearning to trust in different social contexts: an fMRI study
+## Title: *Social Reversal Learning: An fMRI Study of Learning and Relearning to Trust in Different Social Contexts*

 **Contributors:** Dulce Travassos